paciente23256/webvapt/README.md

 </a>
 <p></p>

-### WebVAPT it´s a framework that automates and parameterizes well-known VAPT tools by modeling the attack through the mapping of eight vulnerabilities obtained from NIST and OWASP.
+### WebVAPT it´s a framework that automates and parameterizes well-known VAPT tools by modeling the attack for, Web applications, through the mapping of eight vulnerabilities obtained from NIST and OWASP.

 ## Manual Setup in Kali